ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h4> Silhouette score calculation</h4>
 <div style="height: 20px;"></div>

-<p> To determine the number of categories (clusters) we want to model, we will use the <strong>silhouette score</strong> method.
+<p> To determine the number of categories (clusters) is best to model, I'll use the <strong>silhouette score</strong> method.
 This tests the algorithm on different groupings (one, two,...) and attributes to each a score.
 High scores indicate good grouping results, bad scores indicate bad grouping</p>

 <div style="height: 20px;"></div>
 <p align="center">